policy

 • Industry - Means any company or business, or an agent or representative thereof, that manufactures, sells, or distributes pharmaceuticals, medications, prescription drugs or medical devices.

-• (industry) Guideline - A guideline provides general guidance and additional advice and support for policies, standards or procedures.
+• (Industry) Guideline - A guideline provides general guidance and additional advice and support for policies, standards or procedures.

 • Policy - A policy is a formal statement of a principle that should be followed by its intended audience.

-• Compliance – the process, action or result when adhering to codes of Practice or policies.
+• Compliance – the process, action or result when adhering to codes of practice or policies.

 • IFPMA web – The International Federation of Pharmaceutical Manufacturers Association Represent research-based biopharmaceutical companies and regional and national associations across the world.